raspibolt/raspibolt/mobile-app.md

 ### Connect Zeus to your node

-* Open Zeus and click on `Get started`
+* Open Zeus and click on "GET STARTED"

-* Click on `CONNECT A NODE` and then tap on the `+` at the top to add your node
+* Click on "CONNECT A NODE" and then tap on the "+" at the top to add your node

 * Enter a Nickname for your node (e.g., "RaspiBolt")

-* Click on `Scan lndconnect config` and, if prompted, allow Zeus to use the camera
+* Click on "Scan lndconnect config" and, if prompted, allow Zeus to use the camera

 * Scan the QR code generated earlier

-* Click on `SAVE NODE CONFIG`.
+* Click on "SAVE NODE CONFIG".
 Zeus is now connecting to your node, and it might take a while the first time.

 ---